Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors: Complete proofs of the new results

-Thus we have shown that the two sums satisfy the same homogeneous recurrence relations and initial conditions, and so must be equal for all $p, n \geq 1$ giving the proof of our result. \end{proof}
+Thus we have shown that the two sums satisfy the same homogeneous recurrence relations and initial conditions, and so must be equal for all $p, n \geq 1$, hence completing the proof of our result. \end{proof}

-Finally, the last lemma we prove makes the justification of the series coefficient formulas we claimed in Definition \ref{def_SeriesCoeffs_ShorthandNotation} rigorous.
-This lemma is included for completeness even though the results are not difficult to obtain in each of the three cases.

-\begin{lemma}[Formulas for Special Series Coefficients] For any fixed $\alpha \geq 0$ and integers $s \geq 0$, we have the each of the following series coefficient formulas cited in the statement of Definition \ref{def_SeriesCoeffs_ShorthandNotation} from Section \ref{subSection_Defs}:

-\end{lemma} \begin{proof}[Proof of a More General Result] The proofs of all three results are almost identical.
+\begin{proof}[Proof of Lemma~\ref{lemma_formulas_for_special_series_coeffs}: A More General Result] The proofs of all three results are almost identical.
 We prove a more general result, of which the three identities are special cases.
-Namely, if we let $G(q) := \sum_{n} g_n q^n$ denote the ordinary generating function of an arbitrary sequence, and suppose that $m \geq 0$, then we have that
+Namely, let $G(q) := \sum_{n} g_n q^n$ formally denote the ordinary generating function of an arbitrary sequence, and suppose that $m \geq 0$.
+Then we claim that

-We need a few results which we will give in a laundry listing format below where $f(q)$ and $g(q)$ denote functions which are each differentiable up to order $s$ for some integers $s, m \geq 0$.
+To prove the claim, we require each of the results listed below where $f(q)$ and $g(q)$ denote functions which are each differentiable up to order $s$ for some integers $s, m \geq 0$.

-Once we have the results stated above, our generalized result in (iv) is only a matter of assembly of the double sums, and so we are done.
-These results are either well-known coefficients of power series (as in the last two cases), are established formulas, or are trivial to prove by induction (as in the second identity case).
-The identity in (i) corresponds to the special case where $(g_n, m) := (\sigma_{\alpha}(n), 0)$, (ii) to the special case where $(g_n, m) := (n^{\alpha-1}, 1)$, and (iii) to the case of (iv) where $(g_n, m) := (n^{\alpha-1}, 0)$. \end{proof}
+Once we have \eqref{eqn_lemma_SCCoeffs_LList_of_results}, our generalized result claimed in (iv) follows simply as a matter of concatenation of the double sums.
+The cited results in the previous equations are either well-known coefficients of power series (as in the last two cases), are established formulas, or are trivial to prove by induction (as in the second series identity case).
+Finally, we see that the identity in (i) corresponds to the special case where $(g_n, m) := (\sigma_{\alpha}(n), 0)$; in (ii) to the special case where $(g_n, m) := (n^{\alpha-1}, 1)$; and in (iii) to the case of out claim from (iv) where $(g_n, m) := (n^{\alpha-1}, 0)$. \end{proof}